-- The Foundations have been the largest private funder of efforts to support Europe’s Roma minority.
+Open Society has been the largest private funder of efforts to support Europe’s Roma minority.

 - Beginning in 1993, the Foundations provided tens of millions of dollars for humanitarian aid and relief efforts during the wars in the countries of the former Yugoslavia, especially in besieged Sarajevo.